 Sometimes HUCTW members ask, ‘Why am I in the Harvard Union of Clerical and Technical Workers?
-I’m not a “clerical or technical” worker.’
+I’m not a clerical or technical worker.’
 But our Union’s name speaks to our origins: most of the members who founded HUCTW were lab assistants, library assistants, and secretaries.
 Over time HUCTW has expanded to include hundreds of unique jobs!
-Our members are coordinators who travel the world running Harvard’s executive education programs, they are botanists who care for rare and unique plants in Harvard’s woodlands and gardens, and they are grant managers who facilitate almost all of Harvard’s scientific research, just to name a few!
+Our members are coordinators who travel the world running Harvard’s executive education programs, they are gardeners and arborists who care for rare plants in Harvard’s woodlands and gardens, and they are grant managers who facilitate almost all of Harvard’s scientific research, just to name a few!
 These jobs don’t necessarily fit within the constraints of “clerical and technical”, but many unions grow over time.
 There are musicians in the United Automobile Workers (UAW), there are adjunct faculty members in the Service Employees International Union (SEIU), and there are airline pilots and zookeepers in the Teamsters.
 The name “Harvard Union of Clerical and Technical Workers” doesn’t come close to capturing the whole colorful mosaic of HUCTW members and their jobs, but we’re still proud of it!

 You can read more about the history of HUCTW and the workers who started it all in this 1993 article by John Hoerr, “Solidaridas at Harvard” in The American Prospect: